Juniper Networks Certification Program

 The Juniper Networks Certification Program (JNCP) consists of Junos based and platform specific, multi-tiered tracks, which enable you to demonstrate competence with Juniper's technology in the areas most pertinent to your job function and experience.
+As of October 9th, 2015, all active certifications earned are now valid for a period of three years.

 The JNCP features three tracks based on the Junos OS:

-Service Provider Routing and Switching:
+Service Provider Routing and Switching

 This track is for those working with infrastructure or access solutions in a Juniper Networks routing and/or switching end-to-end environment primarily within the telecommunications arena or a Fortune 100 Enterprise environment.

-Enterprise Routing and Switching:
+Enterprise Routing and Switching

 This track is for those working in small through large Enterprise environments that install and support Juniper Networks technology-based networks in which LAN and WAN routers and switches reside.